 VI.
-Correcting common errors of 'Traditional Marriage' advocates
+Common errors of Traditional Marriage advocates

 In my amicus before the consolidated 11th Cir.
 Cases, Brenner and Grimsley, I supported the appellant's bid to defend Florida's Laws (and addition to the State Constitution by citizen initiative) defining marriage as 1-man & 1-woman, but I was honest enough to "take them to task" for a few slips of legal logic, and as many other advocates make similar arguments, it will be instructive to This Court to be ready when you see them: